-An introduction to Academic Fublishing

 RDF Domain(s): Communication and Dissemination (D2)

-Knowledge Base (A1)

-Self-management (B2)

-Personal Qualities (B1)
+Knowledge Base (A1) Self-management (B2) Personal Qualities (B1)

-Who the session is for: Postgraduate research students at any stage

-Delivery: Online - via the Researcher Development eLearning Portal

 Writing and getting published are staple activities in academic life.
 The phrase "publish or perish" has become well known.
 The aim is to help you get your work published - and to do so as successfully as possible.
 We will focus on journal articles and hear from experienced academic writers and journal editors who can support you in developing a publication plan.